Carleton Island: History

+In 1783, the Crawford Purchase was signed on the island.
+This agreement surrendered lands that extended west along the north shore of the St. Lawrence River and Lake Ontario from the Mississaugas to the British Crown to enable Loyalist settlement in what is now a part of eastern Ontario, Canada.

 The island is now used mainly for recreation and tourism purposes.

 Naval base and Fort Haldimand

 After the fall of New France at the end of the Seven Years' War, maintaining inland water routes in the Great Lakes for the purpose of commerce and transportation was important to the British.
 With the outbreak of rebellion against the British which led to the American Revolutionary War, it became especially important to secure supply lines and military supremacy on Lake Ontario.
-And so the construction of a naval station became necessary.
-To this end, in 1778, Governor Frederick Haldimand ordered a survey to determine the best location.
+For these reasons, in 1778, Governor Frederick Haldimand ordered a survey to determine the best location for a naval station.
 The former French post at Cataraqui (the present day Kingston, Ontario) and Buck Island (later renamed Carleton Island) were considered, but Buck Island was chosen because it was deemed more defensible.
-The island became a transshipment point for supplies, became the main base for British ships on Lake Ontario, and the construction of the fort was started (but never completed).
+The island became a transshipment point for supplies, became the main base for British ships on Lake Ontario, and the construction of a fort was started (but never completed).

 Fort Haldimand, initially called Fort Carleton, was strategically important as well as a centre of shipbuilding.
 The fort was built in 1778 and named after British General Frederick Haldimand.
 It was built on the southwest end of the island, shaped as a partial octagon, and consisted of bastions, ditches, barracks and magazines.
 The ruins of the fort can still be seen at the southwest end of the island along northeast side of North Bay.

 Several British regiments garrisoned the fort, including the Royal Artillery, the Royal Marines, Butler's Rangers, the King's Royal Regiment of New York, and the Royal Highland Emigrants.

 Three known burial grounds are located near the fort: